 The Osprey Flapjack is the highest scoring product in our review, and although it faced fierce competition, it is the clear winner of our Editors' Choice Award.
 With an incredible amount of compartments, pockets, and even an external zippered side pocket, it's our favorite for both storage and versatility.
 This is a bag that can comfortably carry anything you need and is not limited to being an electronics carrier.
 We love its overall design, which provides a plethora of options for staying organized.
 It also has pockets for carrying more than one size of laptop and is one of the most water-resistant bags in our tests.
 If you want a great combination of laptop protection, comfort, organization, and great features, this is an excellent bag that will help you handle whatever gets thrown your way.

 Comfy and spacious

 Best Bang for the Buck

 The North Face Borealis

-The The North Face Borealis will only set you back $89, making it one of the least expensive bags in our review, and a fantastic overall value.
-We loved this bag for its simple design and the ability to protect our laptop while keeping an outdoorsy feel.
+The North Face Borealis will only set you back $89, making it one of the least expensive bags in our review, and a fantastic overall value.
+We love this bag for its simple design and the ability to protect our laptop while keeping an outdoorsy feel.
 It is burly and durable.
 It also has a simple and sleek design, while still including necessary organizational features, such as an external water bottle pocket and organizational pockets on the inside and out.
-The Borealis is a bag that we highly recommend.
 Large, versatile, with tons of features and pockets for organization of all of your various accessories, it is a fantastic pack for work, school or running errands.
-We found it to be one of the highest performing in every metric that we measured, as it can carry what you need wherever you would like to go; it will do a good job of protecting your laptop as you jaunt about your busy tasks in life.
+It's one of the highest-performing in every metric that we measured, as it can carry what you need wherever you would like to go; it will do a good job of protecting your laptop as you jaunt about your busy tasks in life.
 Perhaps the best feature that differentiates it from the rest is the ability to adjust for the load you are carrying, via the side adjustment straps.